← Back to home

 G3YDY ✈ (12)Aircraft in scatter position now — approx. 12 minutes remaining

-G4SWX (5)Next aircraft arrives in approximately 5 minutes
+G4SWX (5)No current scatter, but next aircraft arrives in approximately 5 minutes

 Scatter parameters